What is the Best MRE to Buy? [updated 2024]

 Civilian MRE - Best MRE brandsThere are only two options when it comes to buying MRE.

-Or, you can check out one of the growing numbers of Civilian MRE producers.
+Alternatively, you can check out one of the growing numbers of Civilian MRE producers.

-Namely; MRE Star, Meal Kit Supply, or XMRE.
+Namely; MRE Star, or XMRE.

 (Note: Ameriqual, Sopacko, or Wornik, all offer Civilian versions of their military MRE.
 They are available under the product names; APack, Sure-Pak, and Eversafe, respectively.)